unkerpete/GAProj3-HWAbackend/README.md

 `/events/currentevents`
 </br>
-body required when fetching data - frontend can decide what current is by modifying withinTheseDays variable, and also filter events by using the Tag array
+This is the body required when calling this API.
+The frontend can decide what current is by modifying withinTheseDays variable, and also filter events by using the Tag array.
 </br>
 <img width="448" alt="image" src="https://user-images.githubusercontent.com/118168304/219419337-dff9cc79-e202-4888-a0ee-0e7eaa5c9a90.png">
 </br>